French battleship Bouvet: Design

-In 1889, the British Royal Navy passed the Naval Defence Act that resulted in the construction of the eight Royal Sovereign-class battleships; this major expansion of naval power led the French government to pass its reply, the Statut Naval (Naval Law) of 1890.
+In 1889, the British Parliament passed the Naval Defence Act that resulted in the construction of the eight Royal Sovereign-class battleships; this major expansion of naval power led the French government to pass its reply, the Statut Naval (Naval Law) of 1890.
 The law called for a total of twenty-four "cuirasses d'escadre" (squadron battleships) and a host of other vessels, including coastal defense battleships, cruisers, and torpedo boats.
 The first stage of the program was to be a group of four squadron battleships that were built to different designs but met the same basic characteristics, including armor, armament, and displacement.
 The naval high command issued the basic requirements on 24 December 1889; displacement would not exceed 14000 t, the primary armament was to consist of 340 mm and 270 mm guns, the belt armor should be 450 mm thick, and the ships should maintain a top speed of 17 kn.
 The secondary battery was to be either 140 mm or 160 mm caliber, with as many guns fitted as space would allow.
 The general similarity of the ships led some observers to group them together as a ship class, though the authors of Conway's All the World's Fighting Ships point out that the vessels had "sufficient differences to prevent them from being considered as one class."